Journey to the Past: Composition

-According to the song's official sheet music published by TCF Music Publishing, Inc. on Musicnotes.com, "Journey to the Past is a pop ballad played in cut time in the key of C major at a "moderate" speed of 84 beats per minute.
+According to the song's official sheet music published by TCF Music Publishing, Inc. on Musicnotes.com, "Journey to the Past" is a pop ballad played in cut time in the key of C major at a "moderate" speed of 84 beats per minute.
 Ahrens refers to the song's "twinkly opening bars" as the "shimmer".
 Author David Metzer identified "Journey to the Past" as a power ballad in his book The Ballad in American Popular Music: From Elvis to Beyoncé.
 A writer for Filmtracks.com touted "Journey to the Past" a "hopeful and energetic major-key representation of the entire film".
 Lyrically, the song discusses themes such as home, love and family, ideas that are central to both the film's storyline and Anya's journey.
 The song undergoes a lyrical progression that, according to Ahrens, mirrors the emotions of a young woman who is "standing on the brink of life and waiting to take it", beginning tentatively with "Heart, don't fail me now, courage, don't desert me, don't turn back now that we're here.
 People always say, life is full of choices, no one ever mentions fear" before ultimately growing in determination to reveal what she wants as the protagonist sings "one step down this road, I know someone's waiting, years of dreams just can't be wrong".
 Featuring multiple key changes, the song's bridge that reads "home, love, family" consists almost exclusively of whole notes in order to indicate "huge ideas" felt during that moment.
 The last 32 bars of the song evoke feelings of hopefulness and longing.

 Thomas S. Hischak, author of The Oxford Companion to the American Musical: Theatre, Film, and Television, described "Journey to the Past" as "warm".
-According to Rachel Syme of The New York Times, "Journey to the Past" is a "twinkling and rousing" song about "moving forward by diving into history."
+According to Rachel Syme of The New York Times, "Journey to the Past" is a "twinkling and rousing" song about "moving forward by diving into history".
 Amazon.com reviewer Doug Thomas identified "Journey to the Past" as a "get-up-and-sing" number.
 According to Linda Buchwald of American Theatre, "Journey to the Past" is also about overcoming and facing one's fears.
 Jeffrey Gantz of the Boston Phoenix identified the ballad as "self-fulfillment anthem", comparing it to similar songs used in previous animated Disney films.
-Some critics and fans have interpreted "Journey to the Past" as an "empowerment anthem for women", discussing "going out into the unknown and taking life by the horns.”
-Ahrens described the ballad as a song about "those are universal emotions that every woman, everybody feels as they step into their lives and take control of their lives and know that I'm at that no turning back moment in life".
+Some critics and fans have interpreted "Journey to the Past" as an "empowerment anthem for women", discussing "going out into the unknown and taking life by the horns".
+Ahrens described the ballad as a song about "universal emotions that every woman, everybody feels as they step into their lives and take control of their lives and know that I'm at that no turning back moment in life".

 International versions

-On its theater release in 1997, the movie numbered 27 dubbings worldwide, to which 3 more were added in the following years, raising the number of official versions to 30.
+On its theater release in 1997, the film numbered 27 dubbings worldwide, to which 3 more were added in the following years, raising the number of official versions to 30.
 Spanish singer Virginia Martínez performed Anastasia's song both in Catalan and European Spanish.